cisco-open/DeepVision/Ethosight/README.md

 If there's no capability to handle mail sending, you can generate access codes manually using `genaccesscodes.py`, and use that access code in the form without requesting.

+## Ethosight Configuration

+`ethosight.yml` file is the setup configuration for the ethosight application.
+You can find the example file inside `./configs` folder with all possible configurations and their explanations.

+## CLI
+Besides main application represented as UI.
+Ethosight provides CLI for all core classes and functionalities like EthosightAppCLI, EthosightCLI, EthosightDatasetCLI, EthosightMediaAnalyzerCLI.

+The main one is EthosightAppCLI with bunch of useful methods.
+Some of them are still on implementation.

+* create_app (app_dir, config_file) - creates new application
+  * app_dir - the location where the application will be created and run along with config files, embeddings, labels
+  * config_file - *.yml config file path
+* delete_app (app_dir) - deletes application located in app_dir
+  * app_dir - the application directory
+* benchmark (app_dir) - Computes accuracy on a directory of images
+  * Computes accuracy on a directory of images.
+* optimize(app_dir) - optimizes the EthosightApp
+  * app_dir - the application directory
+* run(app_dir, image) - Runs the EthosightApp on a single image
+  * app_dir - the application directory
+  * image - image file path
+* benchmark_video (app_dir, video_gt_csv_filename) - Runs video benchmarking on a video
+  * app_dir - the application directory
+  * video_gt_csv_filename - video file names with ground truths
+* rank_affinities (app_dir, json_file_path) - ranks affinities from json results
+  * app_dir - the application directory
+  * json_file_path - json file path containing already computed affinity scores
+* phase2videobenchmarks (app_dir, phase2_groundtruth_csv) - runs benchmarks on all of the affinity score json files contained in the csv file. these are produced by phase1 Ethosight processing of video datasets
+  * app_dir - the application directory
+  * phase2_groundtruth_csv - the csv file path
+* add_labels (app_dir, labels) - Adds new labels to the EthosightApp
+  * app_dir - the application directory
+  * labels - new labels specified